COVID-19 Prevention Plan

 2.1 Encampment Commander.
 The Commander (Enc/CC), Major Tim Albert, has ultimate responsibility for the COVID Prevention Plan, this Standard Operating Procedure and the enforcement thereof.
 He consults with other key personnel to ensure the SOP is accurate and effective in its purpose.
 He also serves as a back-up to all of the other Key Personnel if needed.

 2.4 Health Services Officer.
 The Health Services Officer-in-Charge (HSO/OIC) is Maj Stephanie Meurer.
-The Health Services Officers are Lt Col Michael Lynch, 1st Lt Deborah Alg, and 1st Lt Joshua Effle-Hoy.
-Their priority is to address any medical concerns during Encampment.
-They will also assist in administering COVID-19 tests to Encampment participants (see COVID-19 Testing, section 6).
-They will be the point personnel for identifying suspected signs and symptoms of illness (see Positive COVID Result, section 7).
+The priority of the Health Services staff is to address any medical concerns during Encampment and support the general well-being of all participants.
+They will be the point personnel for identifying suspected signs and symptoms of any illness or health concern (see Positive COVID Result, section 7).

 2.5 Cadet Training Group Safety Officer.
 The CTG Safety Officer (CTG/SE) is C/Capt Leon Zhao.
 His priority is to ensure that the cadets of Encampment follow the guidelines listed in this SOP and that cadet activities are carried out in the safest way possible.